The child understood by 9.05 am, without going through a meltdown.

 Want to go further with your team?

-Cards in volume for an ALSH, a federation of centres, a sports club, a BAFA team?
-Want to talk to your director or your federation about it?
-Write to us, we'll look at the best format together.
+Bulk cards for an ALSH, a federation of leisure centres, a sports club, a BAFA team?
+Would you like to talk about it with your director or your federation?
+Write to us, we will look at the best format together.

 ✓ A6 format, 4 per A4 sheet ✓ No medical display ✓ The family decides freely